lukakobal/crypto-price-tracker/README.md

 🖥️ Screenshot

-(Add a screenshot of your app for better presentation)
+(Add a screenshot of your app here for better presentation)

 🛠️ Technologies Used